Lukium/upcomingactions-discord-events-sync/README.md

 # 📅 Discord Event Sync Bot

-This is a simple, one-way Discord bot that syncs upcoming events from the JSON API created by Lukium for Maryland area pro-democracy activites to your Discord server as scheduled events.
-It ensures no duplicates, tracks updates, and respects Discord rate limits.
+This is a simple, one-way Discord bot that syncs upcoming events from Lukium’s Maryland-area pro-democracy JSON API into your Discord server as scheduled events.
+It avoids duplicates, updates existing events when details change, and respects Discord rate limits.

 ---